 No. The technology tree is far more advanced in TT2.
 Once you research something, you don't need to do it again.
 However, there are lots more things to research this time around.

 There are 170 different technologies planned, split into 9 ages.

 What are Ages?

 When you research, you can advance your country into different Ages of civilization.
 You start out in the Dark Age where primitive people just tamed fire and progress to Stone Age, Antiquity, Medieval Age, Renaissance and so on.

 Does it mean that I can research Gunpowder and replay the American history in the game?

 Yes, you can use units with firearms to fight less technologically advanced players.

 What about Nukes?

-The nukes will be there too!
-They will be hard to research and build but will change the warware dramatically once you acquire them.
+The nukes are there too!
+They are hard to research and build but change the warware dramatically once you acquire them.

 What about futuristic stuff?
 UFOs, cyborgs, nanotechnology?